ivangar/dxLink-documentation/programs.md

 ### <a name="process_evaluation"></a> process_evaluation.php

+This self-contained file with functions is very similar to process_test.php file.
+It receives the same set of $_POST data from the jQuery AJAX, it validates that all the answers were submitted and it loops through each set of Q&A's before inserting the answers and the evaluation.
+At the beginning all the programs had the same evaluation form, it was standard.
+However, every project started to differ and to have its own custom evaluation form.
+This is the reason why every program has a custom process_evaluation.php file in the resources folder (ex: /programs/vaccine/resources/process_evaluation.php).
+Following is the short description of the process_evaluation file for the vaccine program, but bear in mind that each program has a slightly different version of this file.

+The vaccine program has one grid of multiple choice questions where the user rates from 1 to 5 scale, it has some check-box questions, and the open questions.
+Since the multiple choice and check-box questions are mandatory these will be validated by the script.
+The open-ended questions and the bias check-box are optional.

+`GetData($data, &$program_section_id)` - Same functionality as in the process_test.php file, however there is some extra validation for the checkboxes.
+The multiple check-box answers are concatenated and inserted as a long strin in the answers column.
+The Yes/No bias check-box value is inserted in the comments column.
+To make it somple any of the Yes/No questions that may appear in an evaluation form are threated the same way: if the user inserts anything in the text-area, regardles of whether he selected yes or no, it will be saved as the comments column in the answers table.

+`function EmtpyFields($choices, $no_qs)` - First checks if the `[choices]` array submitted is equal to the $no_qs (number of questions).
+In this case the number of questions corresponds only to the multiple choice questions (7 questions).
+Then it validates that each of the values in the array is not empty.

+`EmptyAnswer($questions_answers, &$checkboxes)` - Validates that at least one check-box has been selected for the second question only.
+The bias Yes/No question is optional so it is not validated.

+`insertCheckbox($con, $doctor_id, $program_section_id, $q_id, $answer, &$longAnswer, $choice, $checkboxes, &$checkboxArray)` - Concatenates each of the check-box values to the $longAnswer string and keeps a $checkboxArray counter for each one of the check-boxes already concatenated.
+When the counter reaches the number of check-boxes submitted, the it inserts the string as a complete answer.

+`UpdateAnswer($con, $doctor_id, $program_section_id, $q_id, $comment)` - If the user writes a comment to the bias (Yes/No) question, it is updated in this function.

 ### index.php

 The main script file that contronls the accredited program is the first index.php file that can be found within the parent folder of each program.